 The SAS and Athletic Services provides the Recreation Equity on Campus Club (The REC Club), a volunteer program for students who require assistance in the pool, in the weight room, or with other recreational activities.

 For more information about accessibility at the University of Guelph, and their current initiatives to address issues of accessibility, please see the University of Guelph’s Accessibility Plan.

-In order to access accommodations at the University of Guelph, the following documentation is required to show proof of a disability:
+In order to access accommodations at the University of Guelph, please visit the linked webpage to learn what documentation is required to show proof of a disability.